 Sanssouci Palace | Summer Palace of King Frederick II

-The castle was built from 1745-1747 based on ideas by King Friedrich II and plans by Georg Wenzeslaus von Knobelsdorff and is the center and highlight of the entire park.
+The castle was built from 1745-1747 based on ideas by King Frederick II and plans by Georg Wenzeslaus von Knobelsdorff and is the center and highlight of the entire park.
 The castle is located northwest of the then city of Potsdam and is part of the UNESCO World Heritage.

 Sanssouci: (from french sans souci ‘without worry’) “